 Whatever pricing model you choose, your law firm’s invoices and billing process should be clear.
 Ambiguous language, unclear payment instructions, and arbitrary guidelines portray your firm as disorganized and inconsistent.
 Your staff may spend more time fielding questions from clients or chasing payments if your billing invoices are confusing.

-Your invoices should include your logo, address, and an email address clients can use to contact you with their questions and concerns.
+Your invoices should include your logo, address, and email address clients can use to contact you with their questions and concerns.
 Include an invoice number, the date, the client’s name and address, and the service period the invoice covers.

 With PracticePanther, you can brand your invoices and create templates for different case types and billing models – e.g., an invoice template for family law and one for estate planning, or an invoice template for hourly billing and one for flat fees.